 Special to The Nation

-Sunai Phasuk is a senior researcher for Human Rights Watch.
+Sunai Phasuk is senior researcher in the Asia Division of Human Rights Watch.